It's a pleasure to report that Bond has got his mojo back.

 It's not that easy to put down 007 of course, and he re-surfaces when MI6 headquarters is attacked by Javier Bardem's barmy blonde cyber-villain Roaul Silva.

-The biggest cheer of the night was reserved for another returning icon, Bond's Aston Martin DB5 - it even has the same registration as the versions seen in 'Goldfinger' and 'Thunderball'.
+The biggest cheer of the night though was reserved for another returning icon, Bond's Aston Martin DB5 - it even has the same registration as the versions seen in 'Goldinger' and 'Thunderball'.

 It's just refreshing to have a laugh with Bond again.
 At one point he actually has a comedy fight with a goon in a pit full of komodo dragons, something unimaginable in the last two iterations.
 He also gets a few one liners.